alf-tool/alf-core/README.md

     alf -e "(restrict :suppliers, lambda{ city != 'Paris' })" | alf show

 Symbols are magically resolved from the environment, which is wired to the examples by default.
+See the dedicated sections below to update this behavior to your needs.

+### Algebra is closed under its operators!

 Of course, from the closure property of a relational algebra (that states that operators works on relations and return relations), you can use a sub expression *everytime* a relational operand is expected, everytime:

     # Give the maximal supplied quantity by country, taking only into account
     # suppliers that have a status greater than 10